airminded/troveairbot2-mastodon/README.md

 # Trove Air Bot 2 for Mastodon

-Modified by [Brett Holman](https://airminded.org) to run on Mastodon instead of Twitter.
+Modified by [Brett Holman](https://airminded.org) to post to Mastodon instead of Twitter.
+It is now optimised to rub on Heroku (rather than Glitch).
+The following config vars will need to be defined on Heroku:

+* APP_KEY - see Tim's instructions below
+* INSTANCE - of your Mastodon account
+* KEYWORDS - see my instructions below.
+(Recommend enclosing in double quotes.)
+* TOKEN - from your bot's Mastodon account
+* TROVE_API_KEY - see Tim's instructions below

 Modified by [Brett Holman](https://twitter.com/Airminded) from [Trove Title Bot 2](https://glitch.com/~trove-title-bot-2) by [Tim Sherratt](https://twitter.com/wragge).